Friday 11 September 2015 (Day 110: Noyon to Monampteuil, France)

 So wrecked.
 Completely wrecked.

 But even on days like these – I get here in the end.
 In the end I arrive someplace and pay ten times what I paid to camp last night.
 But I am here and dry and warm.
 And here – did I mention I am here?
-And no longer weeping while riding up a hill.
+And no longer weeping and feeling homesick while riding up a hill.